aisdav/ML_models_from_scratch/linear_regression/math.md

 ---

 ### 2.2 Gradient Descent
+Gradient is vector that shows direction of the stepeest increase and how fast is this increase happening.
+Moving opposite to the gradient we decrease our loss function
 Gradient Descent is an **iterative optimization method** that gradually minimizes the loss function by updating weights and bias in the opposite direction of the gradient:

 \[